Description

 Comments

 This plant is a member of the Ice Plant family (Aizoaceae).
-Its former scientific name and
+Its scientific synonym is

 The most commonly sold cultivar is 'Red Apple', a hybrid of Mesembryanthemum cordifolium and